Cartilage joints damaged or aching and sore joints.

 The skeleton, made up of all the body's bones, provides strength, stability, and a frame for muscles to work within to produce movement.
 Bones come together to form joints, most of which are in constant motion.
 The ends of bones are covered with cartilage, a smooth, tough, protective tissue that acts as a shock absorber and reduces friction.
 The skin acts as a protective barrier to the outside world.
 Skin also helps to regulate body temperature, senses painful and pleasant stimuli, and shields us from the sun's harmful effects.

-- Go to Secure Shopping Cart and Checkout for South Africa.
+Go to Secure Shopping Cart for South Africa.